odpi/egeria/developer-resources/Developer-Guidelines.md

 * For java unit tests use /src/test/java folder of the module (standard maven location), and postfix java file names with "Test".

-## Project Lombok

-Since recently in Egeria we started using [**Project Lombok**](https://projectlombok.org/) and already adopted the framework for some of the code modules.

 ### Working with Date and Time

 In Egeria, date / time instants are always represented as Unix Epoch time with millisecond precision (milliseconds elapsed since January 1, 1970).